alexaigrace/deepseek_ocr_app/README.md

    docker compose up --build
    ```

-   The first run will download the model (~5-10GB), which may take some time.
+   The first run will download the model (~5-10GB), which may take some time. **The translated version has switched download channel to Modelscope to adapt China's network, for not waiting that long. :P**

 3. **Access the application:**
    - **Frontend**: http://localhost:3000 (or your configured FRONTEND_PORT)